shashankgaming95-lab/digital-literacy-project/task-4-email-etiquette/professional-emails.md

 Subject: Request for Assignment Extension

-Dear Professor [Last Name],
+Dear Professor Mr KANAN,

 I hope this message finds you well.
-I am writing to request an extension on the [specific assignment name], which is currently due on [due date].
-Due to [brief explanation of your situation, e.g., unforeseen circumstances, illness, etc.], I am unable to complete the assignment by the deadline.
+I am writing to request an extension on the VITYARTHI project, which is currently due on 31-03-2026.
+Due to my surgery of ankle, I am unable to complete the assignment by the deadline.

 I would greatly appreciate if you could grant me an extension until [proposed new due date].
 I am committed to maintaining the quality of my work and ensuring that I meet the course requirements.